GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16d_data_presentation_KEGG_pathways.md

 rm(list = ls(pattern = "tmp*"))
 ```
+!!! note "Note"

-*NOTE: R will print some warning messages about column types.
-However, we do not need all the columns for this analysis and it is not necessary to reformat them.*
+    R will print some warning messages about column types.
+However, we do not need all the columns for this analysis and it is not necessary to reformat them.

 #### Subset the data